22nd Century Group (NASDAQ:XXII) Receives New Coverage from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of 22nd Century Group (NASDAQ:XXII – Free Report) in a research note published on Saturday.
-The firm issued a sell rating on the biotechnology company’s stock.
+StockNews.com initiated coverage on shares of 22nd Century Group (NASDAQ:XXII – Free Report) in a research note released on Friday.
+The brokerage issued a sell rating on the biotechnology company’s stock.

-22nd Century Group (NASDAQ:XXII – Get Free Report) last issued its quarterly earnings results on Tuesday, August 13th.
+22nd Century Group (NASDAQ:XXII – Get Free Report) last posted its quarterly earnings results on Tuesday, August 13th.
 The biotechnology company reported ($0.36) earnings per share for the quarter.
-22nd Century Group had a negative net margin of 275.12% and a negative return on equity of 380.39%.
-The firm had revenue of $7.95 million during the quarter.
+22nd Century Group had a negative return on equity of 380.39% and a negative net margin of 275.12%.
+The company had revenue of $7.95 million for the quarter.

 About 22nd Century Group